-ROOT CAUSE DESCRIPTION: This field has information related to why the bug appeared in the
+ROOT CAUSE DESCRIPTION: This field has information related to why the bug appeared in the first place.

 To resolve the defect, a defect triage meeting is called.
 The test lead, project manager, and development team lead must be present among all the triage team members.

 The defect triage meeting is completed in 3 stages; pre-meeting, during meeting, and post meeting.
 After all this, the test lead prepares a detailed triage report.

 The report has all the information starting from when the defect was initially noticed until the root cause of the defect.